Kyuu-Ji/htb-write-up/ophiuchi/write-up-ophiuchi.md

 sudo /usr/bin/go run /opt/wasm-functions/index.go
 ```

-After executing the Go script, it will run our _deploy.sh_ and the listener on my IP and port starts a reverse shell as root!
+After executing the Go script, it will run our _deploy.sh_ script and the listener on my IP and port starts a reverse shell as root!